Alaska’s Western Passages

 The Alaska’s Western Passages itinerary cruises between Sitka and Juneau, Alaska; offering a main eastbound route and a reverse westbound route.
 The Westward also offers several alternative routes, including an 8-day itinerary between Petersburg and Sitka.
-As always on Alaska small ship cruises, the Westward ultimately follows a unique route each trip, allowing the weather and wildlife to dictate her itinerary.
+The Westward ultimately follows a unique route each trip, allowing the weather and wildlife to dictate her itinerary, which makes her luxury Alaska cruises all the more special.
 Westward’s flexibility and small size make her an AdventureSmith favorite for private Alaska yacht charters, ideal those wanting to experience Alaska with their own group.

 Read on for details about this trip, or discover more about AdventureSmith’s Alaska cruises.